Jakns99/dms-database-migration-project/README.md

  This project was established and configured manually utilizing the AWS Management Console with a provided CloudFormation template.
 Here's a step-by-step outline of the setup process:

  ## 1. Provision Environment and Tasks
-  - The first step was to set up the lab environment using CloudFormation.
+  - The first step was to set up the lab environment using a CloudFormation stack.
 The lab generously provides a couple of resources to start off the project, such as a starter VPC without routes as to let me create them, a couple of EC2 instances, and a few password and username credentials.
 Base lab infrastructure was provided to allow for focused efforts on learning.